1dv031/syllabus/lectures/00_Course-Introduction/slides.md

 * 1 examination assignment (written examination)

 <!-- {_style="font-size: 75%"} -->
+Note:
+How does computer communicate?<br />
+Thomas will be your teacher<br />
+First lecture right after this

 --
 ## Part 2 - Server operation methods
 Goals:
 * Methods of operation of server operating system and services
   * physical
   * virtualization
   * containers